microsoft/fast/specs/tabs/tabs.md

 ## Overview

-*Tabs* are a set of layered sections of content, known as tab panels, that display one panel of content at a time.
+*Tabs* are a set of layered sections of content that display one panel of content at a time.
 Each tab panel has an associated tab element, that when activated, displays the panel.
 The list of tab elements is arranged along one edge of the currently displayed panel.

 ### Use Cases